 Second — remember that Pinterest is a search and discovery network that requires a long-term investment for marketing.
 You might be looking for new buyers, new readers, and people to start following you on other channels.
 Keep in mind that it’s more like Google and Youtube in the marketing sense.

 For me, Pinterest marketing serves our beginner Pinterest marketer avatar.
 These are people who are curious about Pinterest marketing.
 They want to know the “how-tos”.

 I am very clear about my Pinterest marketing goals.
 My goal with Pinterest is not to gain clients.
 We don’t get clients through Pinterest.
 Part of that is because we haven’t targeted clients on Pinterest.
 Our clients find us primarily on Google.

-Pinterest brings to Simple Pin the people who are going to read our blog, listen to the Simple Pin podcast, or who will eventually want to join the Simple Pin Collective.
-So our goal with Pinterest are to use it for educating marketers who are new to the Pinterest platform.
+Pinterest brings to Simple Pin the people who are going to read our blog or listen to the Simple Pin podcast.
+So our goal with Pinterest is to use it for educating marketers who are new to the Pinterest platform.
 It serves us by driving traffic and attracting email subscribers.